-In respect of the CDS Clearing Service for FCM/BD Clearing Members, each FCM/BD Clearing Member will hold only one LSOC Account (referred to as the "FCM/BD Swaps Client Account Structure" in the CDS Rule Book) and/or one SBS Account (referred to as the "FCM/BD SBS Client Account Structure" in the CDS Rule Book).
+In respect of the CDS Clearing Service for FCM Clearing Members, each FCM Clearing Member will hold only one LSOC Account (referred to as the "FCM Client Account Structure" in the CDS Rule Book).

-3. Account Arrangements - OSAs, ISAs and FCM/BD Client Accounts
+3. Account Arrangements - OSAs, ISAs and LSOC Accounts